Funding for Independent Schools from 2018

 From 2018 the Commonwealth funding arrangements for all schools will change.

-Under the current arrangements, all schools are moving towards their Schooling Resource Standard (SRS) funding entitlement over time.
+In 2017, legislation was introduced which changed school funding for all schools from 2018.
+Under the previous arrangements, all schools were moving towards their Schooling Resource Standard (SRS) funding entitlement over time.
 Originally envisaged as a total public funding model, the share of public funding being provided by the Commonwealth was based on historical funding patterns.
-This means that schools serving the same type of students receive different funding from the Commonwealth depending on where they are located.
+This meant that schools serving the same type of students received different funding from the Commonwealth depending on where they were located.

 For government schools, the Commonwealth share has been set at 20% of SRS and for non-government schools the Commonwealth share has been set at 80% of SRS.

-Independent schools which are currently above 80% Commonwealth share will transition down to 80% over ten years.
+Independent schools which are above 80% Commonwealth share will transition down to 80% over ten years.
 Unlike the current funding model which has no school losing funding in real terms, under this model a small number of Independent schools currently receiving more than of 80% of their public funding from the Commonwealth will lose funding in real terms over the course of their transition.
+Additionally, several hundred Independent schools will have their funding reduced under the new arrangements.

-The Government has announced the creation of a Transition Adjustment Fund to assist these schools maintain their financial viability over the course of the transition.
+The Australian Government has provided a Transition Adjustment Fund to assist these schools maintain their financial viability over the course of the transition.

-The calculation of each schools’ SRS funding entitlement will remain very similar to the current calculation with some changes which are outlined as follows.
+The calculation of each schools’ SRS funding entitlement will remain very similar to the previous funding model with some changes which are outlined below.

 Changes from the current model